 Extra-Curricular activities and Flexible Learning

 As well as the school day we also offer our students the opportunities to study outside of school and also take part in activities which will enhance their wider learning and employability.
-These include the provision of Flexible Learning Days where the student’s timetable is collapsed and allows subjects to be delivered in a whole new and dynamic way, whilst enhancing the students learning and developing vital skills in preparation for the world of work.
-Saturdays and holiday schools on average attract 80 students per day:
+These include the provision of Curriculum Enrichment Days where the student’s timetable is collapsed and allows subjects to be delivered in a whole new and dynamic way, whilst enhancing the students learning and developing vital skills in preparation for the world of work.

 For more information about the Extra-Curricular Clubs, please see the Extra-Curricular Clubs webpage